Neurofeedback at Home Devices

 Classification of available in the market neurofeedback at home devices

 In the nonclinical embodiment, most of the same functions and capabilities are present, but they are presented in the context of an educational and recreational device.
-It is nonetheless true that the actual benefits may be essentially the same in both embodiments depending on how the user configures and applies the device, although the labeling and claims are different.
-The same instrument is being provided in both cases, but with different intent.
+It is nonetheless true that the actual benefits may be essentially the same in both embodiments depending on how the user configures and applies the device.
+However, the labeling and claims are different.
+The same instrument is being provided in both cases but with different intent.

-Clearly, the difference between medical and non-medical embodiment of NFB devices lies primarily in the claims, in the expectations and applications of the user.
+The difference between medical and non-medical embodiments of NFB devices lies primarily in the claims and the user’s expectations and applications.

-For example, although neurofeedback can be used to improve attention and concentration, and this can be considered as a personal improvement application, in cases of suspected or diagnosed Attention Deficit Hyperactivity Disorders the use of this procedure might be regarded as a medical procedure.
+For example, although neurofeedback can be used to improve attention and concentration, and this can be considered a personal improvement application, in cases of suspected or diagnosed Attention Deficit Hyperactivity Disorder, the use of this procedure might be regarded as a medical procedure.

-It may thus be argued that neurofeedback treatment intended to reduce the symptoms of ADHD, especially when the removal from stimulants (Ritalin, etc) is desired, that neurofeedback is being used in a medical context.
-However, if a parent, teacher, or counselor uses neurofeedback in a home or educational setting to educate a child on how to reach a state of relaxed attentiveness, that the treatment may be considered education, not treatment.
+It may thus be argued that neurofeedback treatment intended to reduce the symptoms of ADHD, especially when the removal from stimulants (Ritalin, etc.) is desired, is being used in a medical context.
+However, if a parent, teacher, or counselor uses neurofeedback in a home or educational setting to educate a child on how to reach a state of relaxed attentiveness, the treatment may be considered education, not treatment.

 Neurofeedback at home devices available in the market can be classified into three main groups based on their primary technology and functionality: